Planning for Preservation

-1. Inspect and repair any food preservation equipment at the beginning of the season.
+Inspect and repair any food preservation equipment at the beginning of the season

 Now is a good time to inspect canners or food dehydrators to make sure all equipment is in working condition.
 And start now to collect approved canning jars and lids for use during the season.
 Canning jars that use two-piece self-sealing metal lids are recommended for home canning.
 Jars should be free of nicks or scratches.
 A “must” every canning season are new flat lids; metal screw bands that are not bent or rusted can be reused.

 A pressure canner is essential for canning low-acid vegetables, meats, fish, and poultry.
 Pressure canners come with either a dial-gauge or a weighted-gauge.
 Dial-gauge pressure canners should be tested each year for accuracy.
-Your county extension office should be able to help you with that.
-The Eau Claire County office is at 227 First St. West in Altoona.
-Call (715) 839-4712 for information.
+National Presto Industries Inc. offers free dial-gauge testing.
+Send your pressure gauge to: Consumer Service Department, 3925 N. Hastings Way, Eau Claire, WI 54703-3703.

-3. Always follow an up-to-date tested recipe from a reliable source.
+Always follow an up-to-date tested recipe from a reliable source